Temple of Artemis: Second phase

 The new temple was sponsored at least in part by Croesus, who founded Lydia's empire and was overlord of Ephesus.
 (Note: Herodotus' statement to this effect is confirmed by the conjectural reading of a fragmentary dedicatory inscription, conserved in the British Museum.)

-It was designed and constructed from around 550 BCE by the Cretan architect Chersiphron and his son Metagenes.
+It was designed and constructed from around 550 BC by the Greek Cretan architect Chersiphron and his son Metagenes.
 It was 115 m (377 ft) long and 46 m (151 ft) wide, supposedly the first Greek temple built of marble.
 Its peripteral columns stood some 13 m (40 ft) high, in double rows that formed a wide ceremonial passage around the cella that housed the goddess's cult image.
 Thirty-six of these columns were, according to Pliny the Elder, decorated by carvings in relief.
 A new ebony or blackened grapewood cult statue was sculpted by Endoios, (Note: Pliny's source was the Roman Mucianus, who thought that the cult image by an "Endoios" was extremely ancient, however.
 Endoios' name appears in late 7th century Attic inscriptions, and Pausanias notes works attributed to him.
 Perhaps more importantly, the Ephesians of Mucianus' time maintained the tradition that the particular sculptor Endoios had created the remade image (LiDonnici 1992).)

 and a naiskos to house it was erected east of the open-air altar.